 - NOAA Fisheries

 These agencies required plans for siting, navigation, project removal, remedial action, and environmental/ecological monitoring.
-They also required reports and updates on site activities.
+They also required reports and updates on the following site activities:

 - Micrositing and geophysical investigations activities